distillpub/post--deconv-checkerboard/index.md

 In order to do this, we need some way to go from a lower resolution image to a higher one.
 We generally do this with the *deconvolution* (or transposed convolution) operation.
-Roughly, deconvolution layers allows the model to use every point in the small image to "paint" a square in the larger one.
+Roughly, deconvolution layers allow the model to use every point in the small image to "paint" a square in the larger one.
 (For more detailed discussion, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf) and [Shi, et al., 2016](https://arxiv.org/pdf/1609.07009.pdf).)